ChrisH2727/Milestone-3/README.md

 - Develop a full-stack application that allows users to access a common dataset .
 - Develop a full-stack site that uses HTML, CSS, JavaScript, Python+Flask, MongoDB.

-- Creat a website where students and accademic staff can:
+- Create a website where students and academic staff can:

-    - register and be approved to use radioactive sources
+    - register, and be approved, to use radioactive sources

     - search for and select a radioactive source from a list of available radioactive sources and submit a request to use one.

 - Create a website through which scientific staff can:

-    - manage radioactive source allocation to students and accademic staff
+    - Manage radioactive source allocation to students and academic staff

-    - Create Read Update radioactive source characteristic details and Delete them
+    - **Create Read Update** radioactive source characteristic details and **Delete** them

 - Creating a website that is:
     - Simple to understand and easy to navigate

-    - Presents different levels of access to information for students/accademics and scientific staff.
+    - Presents different levels of access to information for students/academics and scientific staff.

 <span id="ux-stories"></span>